mattcooperdev/coopgarms/README.md

 #### Design

-Once happy with the initial layout of the site, I focussed on it's design, looking for something clean and concise that put focus on the learning material that would be provided.
+Once happy with the initial layout of the site, I focussed on it's design, looking for something urban, yet clean that would be provide an experience.
 The logo was created in [Canva](https://canva.com) and this led me towards the colour palette I decided upon:

 <details>
 <summary>Expand</summary>